streamlink/streamlink-appimage/README.md

 ### About

-These AppImages are built using the [`pypa/manylinux`][manylinux] project and the [`manylinux2014`][manylinux2014] platform (based on CentOS 7).
+These AppImages are built using the [`streamlink/appimage-buildenv-*`][streamlink-appimage-buildenv] containers, which are based on the [`pypa/manylinux`][manylinux] project and the [`manylinux2014`][manylinux2014] platform, which is based on CentOS 7.
 The pre-built Python 3.9 install and its needed runtime libraries are copied from the docker container (see the manylinux build files and CentOS 7 packages for the available sources) into the AppImages, in addition to the main Python application code, namely Streamlink and its dependencies, which are pulled from PyPI.

 ### Build

-Requirements: `curl`, `jq`, `docker`
+Requirements: `jq`, `docker`
 Architectures currently supported: `x86_64`, `i686`, `aarch64`

 ```bash